fliptanedo/theory.ucr.edu-2020/README.md

    1. `title`
    2. `baseurl`

-4. Edit `params.toml` in the same directory
+4. Edit `params.toml` in the same directory: Name, biography, address... lots of little things to update.
+Do these quickly, we'll be modifying the widgets separately.

 5. Remove extra content in `content/home/`
-   Only keep: about, contact, index
+   Only keep: `about`, `contact`, `index`, `hero` (default to not shown), `slider` (default to not shown).

+6. Remove extra folders: `post`, `publication

+7. Copy assets from old build.

+## Heavy Lifting

+The latest version of Hugo Academic changes the way [one customizes styles](https://sourcethemes.com/academic/docs/customization/#custom-theme), including how style sheets are applied.

 ## Edits from the default theme